tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-09-29-ptw-walczymy-dla-fundacji.md

 However, some weeks later, they announced a charity show to take place in Kozłów.
 The event's title is simply "Fighting for the Foundation", where the foundation in question is "Fundacja Nadzieja Dzieci" (_Children's Hope Foundation_).
 The event is officially not a part of the Underground series, but it was confirmed that it would continue storylines and feuds from those events.

+The event saw the return of LaVonce and the debut of the British wreslter Nightshade.

 {% card() %}
 - - '["Starboy" Nano Lopez](@/w/nano-lopez.md)'